CDP Buyer’s Guide: Should You Build or Buy a Customer Data Platform (CDP)? 7 Key Questions

 CDPs: A Unified View of Each Customer, for Personalized Experiences

 Businesses today need a unified view of each customer to succeed.
 The right technology can empower marketing, CX, and product teams to personalize customer journeys with one unique profile per person, driving revenue growth and increased customer loyalty.
-A CDP offers a 360-degree view of the customer, a detailed view of the customer journey and an ability to execute on a personalized omnichannel strategy.
+CDP software offers a 360-degree view of the customer, a detailed view of the customer journey and an ability to execute on a personalized omnichannel strategy.

 But what’s really priceless is a deeper understanding of individual customers, even if you have millions of them.
 While “building” may seem to be an attractive option, the time-to-market considerations, technical requirements, long-term support, costs, and potential of project failure or delays all make “buying” a less risky option.